Beverly Hills High School: Admissions

 Most students are residents of Beverly Hills.
-Historically, the only non-resident students allowed to enroll in Beverly Hills High were employees of BHUSD, children of employees of the City of Beverly Hills, and students enrolled in the "multicultural program".
+Historically, the only non-resident students allowed to enroll in Beverly Hills High were the children of employees of BHUSD, children of employees of the City of Beverly Hills, and students enrolled in the "multicultural program".
 Students in that program, which was financed by state funds tied to student attendance, were required to supply their own transportation.
 The program accepted 30 students each year.

 The program began in the 1970s in order to expose the predominately white students to other ethnicities.
 Originally, the program only admitted students who graduated from Emerson Middle School in Westwood; however, due to complaints it was taking away the best students from University High School, which Emerson feeds into, it was expanded to 11 LAUSD middle schools in 1991.

 Beginning in the early 2010s, the governing board began to limit the admission of non-residents of Beverly Hills.
 Currently inter-district enrollment is permitted only for children of employees of the City, faculty/staff of the school district, and a small number of grandchildren of Beverly Hills residents.
 Most basic aid districts in California have no student permits, not even for faculty/staff children.